 A very refined fragrance that makes you look classy.
 Expensive and nice.

 Don’t buy it, though.
 Buy the next one.
 It smells the same, and it’s cheaper.

 Mont Blanc Individuel

-This one is more affordable and smells nicer, I would say.
-For a busy man who is always on a spreadsheet.
+I would say this one is more affordable and smells nicer for a busy man who is always on a spreadsheet.

 Sacred Wood By Kilian

 Ugh, another super expensive fragrance By Kilian that smells great.